SarkarPriyanshu/EmployeesAttritionsApp/readme.md

 ### 3.3 Model Selection
+image below workflow.
+First we use pycaret to fit data on different models.
+Then we select top 3 models.
+We use optuna to hyperparameter tuning and get the top performer While hyperparameter tuning we track it using MLFlow and set the tracking server

 ![Data Transformation](https://github.com/SarkarPriyanshu/EmployeesAttritionsApp/blob/main/images/Model_Selection.drawio%20(1).png)

 The image below is the **Mlflow Report**, which helps us compare the **differnt models performance** in a centralized server so whole team can understand which model performing better and why.